MajickTek/GenericMultiplayerConnector/readme.md

 ## Public Server
 I run a basic server at 178.62.91.22 that can be used for inter-game communication.
 (See the source file Statics.java for the port).
 Note that this server is not guaranteed to be available 24/7 forever though, and should not be used for anything mission-critical.

+## Games using this library
+As of writing this, the library is less than a week old.
+Multiplayer Tetris is included in the library, where the game speeds up when an opponent completes a row.
+I've also retrofitted a version of Tempest to be multi-player.
+This can be found [here](https://github.com/SteveSmith16384/wbt-multiplayer).

 ### Credits